Former whistle-blower fails to convince ERA that Yealands Wines dismissed him due to complaint

 "While there are comments which suggest an ulterior motive it is not the complaint to MPI but general dissatisfaction with FDS's performance, " ERA member Michael Loftus wrote.

-"The first e-mail that suggests Yealands was aware FDS had raised the issues which ultimately led to the prosecution does not arise till after the redundancy and even then there is no mention of MPI," with suggestions that Yealands staff believed the issue which would eventually see the company prosecuted remained internal.
+"The first email that suggests Yealands was aware FDS had raised the issues which ultimately led to the prosecution does not arise till after the redundancy and even then there is no mention of MPI," with suggestions that Yealands staff believed the issue, which would eventually see the company prosecuted, remained internal.

 The ERA ordered that FDS should not be named because the complaint he made to MPI amounted to a protected disclosure.